JonathanDotCel/NOTPSXSerial/README.md

 ## Basic Usage

-The hello world test executable was written by Matthew Read / Shadow of PSXDev.net.
+The hello world test executable was written by Shadow of PSXDev.net.
 To run it:
 * nops /exe psx_helloworld.exe COM8